1) What do you like to do?

 2) When do you do these things or how often?

-I work hardest before
+I work hardest before shows and

-less consistent.
+consistent.
 I think I have a difficult time working in a vacuum.
 I

 definitely create work for an audience.

 My studio is in my large living

 room where I have four work areas.
 One table has a computer area,

 one has a light table, one is used to paint egg tempera pieces, and

 one is used to paint water color pieces or create sculptures.

 Sometimes the dining table also gets taken over as well as the